George Wither: Psalmody and hymnody

-Wither had begun as a moderate in politics and religion, but his Puritan leanings became more pronounced, as he moved from an Arminian to a more Calvinist position.
-His later work consists of religious poetry, and of controversial and political tracts.
-From 1614 he began to work on a new psalm translation, a project in tune with the circle round Sir Edwin Sandys that Wither frequented.
+Wither began as a moderate in politics and religion, but his Puritan leanings became more pronounced as he moved from an Arminian to a more Calvinist position.
+His later work consists of religious poetry and controversial political tracts.
+From 1614 he began to work on a new Psalms translation, a project aligned with Sir Edwin Sandys' circle, which Wither frequented.

-Preparation to the Psalter (1619) was an early work in English on literary aspects of the Bible, and initiated a campaign by Wither to substitute his own writings for the dominant psalms.
+Wither's Preparation to the Psalter (1619) was an early work in English on literary aspects of the Bible, and initiated a campaign by Wither to substitute his own writings for the dominant Psalms.

-His Hymnes and Songs of the Church (1622–1623) were aimed to counter exclusive psalmody, represented by the Sternhold and Hopkins Psalter.
+Wither's Hymnes and Songs of the Church (1622–1623) were aimed to counter exclusive psalmody, represented by the Sternhold and Hopkins Psalter.
 Orlando Gibbons provided tunes for some of them.
 They were issued under a patent of King James I ordaining that they should be bound up with every copy of the authorized metrical psalms offered for sale.
-This patent was opposed, as inconsistent with their privilege to print the singing-psalms, by the Stationers Company, to Wither's great mortification and loss, and a second similar patent was finally disallowed by the House of Lords.
+This patent was opposed as inconsistent with their privilege to print the singing psalms, by the Stationers Company, to Wither's great mortification and loss, and a second similar patent was disallowed by the House of Lords.
 Wither defended himself in The Schollers Purgatory (1624).
 In this document, a 140-page diatribe against the Stationers Company for their refusal to print his work, Wither blames them for his financial ruin and hardship.

 Some more of Wither's religious poetry is contained in Heleluiah: or Britain's Second Remembrancer, which was printed in Holland in 1641.
 This work assumed the knowledge of metrical psalms.
-Besides hymns, the book contains songs, especially the Cradle Song, Part 1 No. 50 ("Sleep, baby, sleep, what ails my dear"), the Anniversary Marriage Song, Part 2 No. 17 ("Lord, living here are we"), the Perambulation Song, Part 2 No. 24 ("Lord, it hath pleased Thee to say"), the Song for Lovers, Part 3 No. 20 ("Come, sweet heart, come, let us prove"), the Song for the Happily Married, Part 3 No. 21 ("Since they in singing take delight") and the Song for a Shepherd, Part 3 No. 41 ("Renowned men their herds to keep").
+Besides hymns, the book contains songs, especially the Cradle Song, Part 1 No. 50 ("Sleep, baby, sleep, what ails my dear"), the Anniversary Marriage Song, Part 2 No. 17 ("Lord, living here are we"), the Perambulation Song, Part 2 No. 24 ("Lord, it hath pleased Thee to say"), the Song for Lovers, Part 3 No. 20 ("Come, sweet heart, come, let us prove"), the Song for the Happily Married, Part 3 No. 21 ("Since they in singing take delight"), and the Song for a Shepherd, Part 3 No. 41 ("Renowned men their herds to keep").

 Context and poetic reputation

-Wither has been classified as a Spenserian, with Michael Drayton, Giles Fletcher, Phineas Fletcher, and Henry More.
-The early Jacobean Spenserians were generally republican rather than imperial (at least in terms of ancient Rome), of the "country party" rather than the "court party", nostalgic for Elizabeth I, and in favour of the older ornateness rather than the plain style of James I, however Wither is described by Joan Grundy as adopting a deliberate plainness of style.
+Wither has been classed as a Spenserian along with Michael Drayton, Giles Fletcher, Phineas Fletcher, and Henry More.
+The early Jacobean Spenserians were generally republican rather than imperial, of the "country party" rather than the "court party", nostalgic for Elizabeth I, and in favour of the older ornateness rather than the plain style of James I. However, Wither himself is described by Joan Grundy as adopting a deliberate plainness of style.